liegeandlief/whitelodge/README.md

 [![npm](https://img.shields.io/npm/v/whitelodge.svg)](https://www.npmjs.com/package/whitelodge) [![Build Status](https://travis-ci.org/liegeandlief/whitelodge.svg?branch=master)](https://travis-ci.org/liegeandlief/whitelodge) [![Known Vulnerabilities](https://snyk.io/test/github/liegeandlief/whitelodge/badge.svg)](https://snyk.io/test/github/liegeandlief/whitelodge)

-**whitelodge** is a small library which makes global state management in React applications easy.
+**whitelodge** is a small library which makes shared state management in React applications easy.
 It takes cues from other state management libraries such as Redux and MobX but endeavours to be simpler to understand and to use.

 ## What does whitelodge do?

 whitelodge does the following and nothing more:

 - Allows for the creation of stores (e.g. in a shopping application there might be a store for the inventory).
 These stores contain the current state (e.g. details of the current inventory items), previous states and methods for mutating the current state (e.g. a method for adding an item which sends the item details to a server and updates the current state with the new item's details).
-- Makes these stores available globally so that all components in a React application can access them.
+- Makes these stores available so that all components in a React application can access them.
 A component can then subscribe to particular stores and whenever the state is updated in one of these subscribed stores then an update will be triggered on the component.

 ## How do I install whitelodge?